CheerfulAnt/lotto-2023-db/README.md

-# lotto_2023_json_csv

-### This version of the script is temporarily not developed.
-Please check lotto_2023_db repo.
+## lotto-2023-db

 The scripts download the results of Polish Lotto draws.
-Fun with json, csv, pandas, logging...
+Fun with json, csv, PostgreSQL, pandas, logging...
-W/o database.
-For version with draws stored in database, please check lotto_2023_db repo.
+Draws data stored only in the database.
+For draws data stored in files (json and csv), please check lotto-2023-json-csv repo.